Platysulcus

-Platysulcus tardus (from Latin platy 'wide' and sulcus 'furrow') is a eukaryotic microorganism that was recently discovered to be the earliest diverging lineage of the stramenopile phylogenetic tree.
+Platysulcus tardus (from Latin platy 'wide' and sulcus 'furrow') is a eukaryotic microorganism discovered in 2015 to be the earliest diverging lineage of the stramenopile phylogenetic tree.
 It is the only member of the family Platysulcidae, order Platysulcida and class Platysulcea.

 Morphology

 Platysulcus is a gliding biflagellate, with a short anterior flagellum, a long posterior flagellum, and a flagellar apparatus typical of stramenopiles.
 It has tubular mastigonemes on the anterior flagellum.
 It contains mitochondria with tubular cristae.
 The basal body and the transitional region of the flagella lack ring-shaped or helical structures.
 The two flagellar roots consist of 11 microtubules forming an "L"-shape.

 Its cells are oval or ovoid in shape, around 5.62 μm in length and 3.76 μm in width.
 The anterior flagellum is around 9 μm in length, and the posterior measures around 17 μm.
 They contain extrusomes and a large, flat vesicle surrounding the cytoplasm where the nucleus, mitochondria, and microbodies are found.